 Sit down with the family and discuss what type of vacation you are looking for.
 Relaxation?
 Culture?
 Adventure?
 Beach?
 Maybe a combination of all of them?

 - Enlist the help of a seasoned travel agent.
 They usually know the ins and outs of a particular destination and will think of things you will not.

 - Starting early will give you wider options for airline, hotel, and car rental deals.

 - Get everyone involved.
 You may not accept all ideas, but it will give you a good start in knowing what members of the family are thinking about.

 - Decide on land, air, or sea?
 How are you getting to where you are going?

 - If you fly, familiarize yourself with the US Transportation Security Administration regulations.
 They can be numerous and you will avoid a lot of problems if you know what to expect.

-- Get your car in tip top shape before you back out of the driveway.
+- Get your car serviced before you leave the driveway.